Tilburg

 Tilburg (/nl/) is a city and municipality in the Netherlands, in the southern province of North Brabant.
 With a population of 229,833 (January 2, 2024), it is the second-largest city or municipality in North Brabant after Eindhoven and the seventh-largest in the Netherlands.

 Tilburg University is located in Tilburg, as are Avans University of Applied Sciences and Fontys University of Applied Sciences.

-There are three railway stations within the municipality: Tilburg, Tilburg Universiteit and Tilburg Reeshof.
+The region is served by three railway stations: Tilburg, Tilburg Universiteit and Tilburg Reeshof.
 The 75 ha "Spoorzone" area around Tilburg Central station, once a Dutch Railways train maintenance yard, has been purchased by the city and is being transformed into an urban zone.